vramos0/Project1/README.md

 Student: Victoria Ramos (920012149)

 ## Project Status
 'Gray' is in progress.
-I have completed my k-maps, now I'm building the circuits

 ## Known Issues
+My circuit is having some issues.
+I'm not getting the expected results for column 9 of the gray code.
+I'm working through the wiring and trying to find my error.
+I will make sure to document any sources that I use for help.

 ## References
 * [Build an XOR gate from AND/NOT](https://electronics.stackexchange.com/questions/487529/build-an-xor-gate-from-and-not)